programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 Save the `index.html` file, reload the browser and check the jar model still appears.

-One jar has now been imported, and the code could have five other functions (i.e. onLoadMailu, onLoadLouisade etc) to import the other five jars.
-However the code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.
+One jar has now been imported, and the code could include five additional functions (i.e. onLoadMailu, onLoadLouisade, etc.) to import the other five jars.
+However, the code can be condensed further by using 'anonymous' functions, meaning that the functions being called are not named.

 Keep the createModel function but **find** the following code: